CasillasAlba/Machine-Failures-Dataset/README.md

   As we can see, this dataset was originally created to extract rules to determine the conditions under which a machine will fail.
 It includes 20 columns, where the first 19 represent the attributes of each instance (elements X) and they can be two types of data: 'in' and 'fct' (factors); and one factor value 'Failure' that can be [No,Yes] and it will be our target (element Y).

-  After getting information about the datas, it can be seen that there are some problems with the variables:
+  After getting information about the data, it can be seen that there are some problems with the variables:

-  - Measure2 and Measure3 are integer values, but there are few different values from each other, so this leads us to think that they are factors instead of integers.
+  - Measure2 and Measure3 are integer values, but there isn't much difference in value from each other, so this leads us to think that they are factors instead of integers.
-  - Seeing the p0 (minimun) and p25 values of 'Temperature' it seems it has atypical values.
+  - Seeing the p0 (minimun) and p25 values of 'Temperature', it seems it has atypical values.

-  We can also conclude that there aren't null values, so we will not have to drop any characteristic.
+  We can also conclude that there aren't null values, so we will not have to remove any characteristics.

 ## Temperature Analysis